kernelkit/infix/.github/CONTRIBUTING.md

 clear and concise as possible in your commit messages, and always, be proud of your work and set up a proper GIT identity for your commits:

-    git config --global user.name "Jane Doe"
+    $ git config --global user.name "Jacky Linker"
-    git config --global user.email jane.doe@example.com
+    $ git config --global user.email jacky.linker@example.com

 Example commit message from the [Pro Git][gitbook] online book, notice how `git commit -s` is used to automatically add a `Signed-off-by`:

-    Brief, but clear and concise summary of changes
+    subsystem: brief, but clear and concise summary of changes

     More detailed explanatory text, if necessary.
 Wrap it to about 72 characters or so.
 In some contexts, the first line is treated as the subject of an email and the rest of the text as the body.
-The blank line separating the ummary from the body is critical (unless you omit the body entirely); tools like rebase can get confused if you run the two together.
+The empty line separating summary from body is critical.
+Tools like rebase can get confused if the empty line is missing.

-    Further paragraphs come after blank lines.
+    Further paragraphs should be separated with empty lines.

      - Bullet points are okay, too